FarkIst/TestSemesterProject/README.md

 ### Language

 We used Java Maven for our backend API supported by Cucumber and JUNIT for testing.
-For our frontend we used Javascript with a REACTJS framework supported by Selenium for our tests.
+For our frontend we used Javascript with a REACTJS framework supported by Jest/React-Testing-Library/Cypress for our tests.

 ### Database